Dominika Cibulková: 2008: First WTA Tour final

-2009: First French Open SF
+2009: French Open semifinal

 At the Australian Open, Cibulková advanced to the fourth round and lost to Elena Dementieva.
 She began the clay-court season at the MPS Group Championships and Family Circle Cup, losing to Elena Vesnina and Elena Dementieva respectively.

 At the French Open, she was seeded 20th and defeated Alona Bondarenko, Kirsten Flipkens, Gisela Dulko, and Ágnes Szávay to reach her first Grand Slam quarterfinal.
 She then defeated Maria Sharapova in straight sets, but lost to Dinara Safina in the semifinal.
 In this successful phase of her career, she worked with tennis coach Vladimír Pláteník and fitness coach Maroš Molnár from Slovakia.
 Seeded 14th at Wimbledon, she beat Julie Coin and Urszula Radwańska, but lost to Elena Vesnina in the third round.
 She then competed at the Swedish Open where she lost to Gisela Dulko in the quarterfinals.
 She withdrew from the US Open and several of the following hard-court tournaments due to a rib injury.